 - 500m above sea level so enjoys terrific views, and is a shade cooler in sweltering summers

-- Quietly charismatic and hands-on owners; charming staff
+- Quietly charismatic and hands-on owner; charming staff

 - Availability can be a problem in high season

 - You'll need to hire a car to get here and around.
-Note there are lots of small, winding lanes in the immediate vicinity, so it takes longer to get to places than expected
+Note there are lots of small, winding lanes in the area, but the journey from Catania is straightforward

-- The wines are wonderful but expensive; evening meals can be pricier than you'd expect too
+- Wines are wonderful but expensive; evening meals can be on the pricier side too, but ingredients are high quality

-- Most rooms are located around 300m from the main hotel, and Sontuoso (an Estate Villa) is also up a 70m staircase
+- Most rooms are located around 300m from the main building, and Sontuoso (a Pool Villa) is also up a 70m staircase

 - High chair